+- (a) A Production and Support Staff Level 1 employee is a trainee employee who is undertaking: - (i) 6 weeks induction training in the case of a full-time or part-time employee; or - (ii) 228 hours induction training in the case of a casual employee.

+[New A.1.1(b) inserted by PR780222 ppc 01Jan25]

+(b) An employee cannot be engaged at this level for a period in excess of 3 months.

+[A.1.1(b) renumbered as A.1.1(c) by PR780222 ppc 01Jan25]

+(c) The induction training may include information on the enterprise or production, conditions of employment, introduction of supervisors and fellow workers, training and career path opportunities, venue/workshop/plant layout, work and documentation procedures, basic theatre terminology and etiquette, work health and safety, equal employment opportunity and quality control/assurance.

+[A.1.1(c) renumbered as A.1.1(d) by PR780222 ppc 01Jan25]

-- (a) A Production and Support Staff Level 1 employee is a trainee employee who is undertaking: - (i) 6 weeks induction training in the case of a full-time or part-time employee; or - (ii) 228 hours induction training in the case of a casual employee. - (b) The induction training may include information on the enterprise or production, conditions of employment, introduction of supervisors and fellow workers, training and career path opportunities, venue/workshop/plant layout, work and documentation procedures, basic theatre terminology and etiquette, work health and safety, equal employment opportunity and quality control/assurance. - (c) An employee at this level performs routine duties to the level of the employees training: - (i) works under direct supervision either individually or in a team environment; - (ii) understands and undertakes basic quality control/assurance procedures including the ability to recognise basic quality deviations/faults; and - (iii) understands and utilises basic literacy (English) and numeracy skills. - (d) An employee at this level will undertake training in the following indicative tasks: - (i) safely lift and handle scenery and props and/or equipment; - (ii) uses selected hand tools; - (iii) basic packing and storing techniques; - (iv) repetition work on automatic, semiautomatic or single purpose machines or equipment; - (v) maintains simple records; - (vi) uses hand trolleys and pallet trucks; - (vii) apply and comprehend basic theatre terminology and etiquette;
+- (d) An employee at this level performs routine duties to the level of the employees training: - (i) works under direct supervision either individually or in a team environment; - (ii) understands and undertakes basic quality control/assurance procedures including the ability to recognise basic quality deviations/faults; and - (iii) understands and utilises basic literacy (English) and numeracy skills.

+[A.1.1(d) renumbered as A.1.1(e) by PR780222 ppc 01Jan25]

+- (e) An employee at this level will undertake training in the following indicative tasks: - (i) safely lift and handle scenery and props and/or equipment;

-- (viii) performs general labouring and cleaning duties; - (ix) communicate and interact effectively with staff; and - (x) effective customer/client service.
+- (ii) uses selected hand tools; - (iii) basic packing and storing techniques; - (iv) repetition work on automatic, semiautomatic or single purpose machines or equipment; - (v) maintains simple records; - (vi) uses hand trolleys and pallet trucks; - (vii) apply and comprehend basic theatre terminology and etiquette; - (viii) performs general labouring and cleaning duties; - (ix) communicate and interact effectively with staff; and - (x) effective customer/client service.